ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-7-string-methods.rst

 There are lots of other methods in the String class.
 You can look through the Java documentation for the |String class| online.
 You don't have to know all of these for the exam, but you can use them if you want to on the exam.

-The String library which is built into the default java.lang library simplifies a lot of complex programming tasks for us.
-Classes are grouped together into a **package** like java.lang.
-Many other useful library packages can be imported in.
-Programmers provide **Application Program Interfaces (APIs)** to allow other programmers to use their code.
-Documentation for APIs and libraries are essential to understanding the attributes and behaviors of an object of a class.
+An **Application Programming Interface (API)** is a library of prewritten classes that simplify complex programming tasks for us.
+These classes are grouped together in a **package** like java.lang and we can import these packages (or individual classes) into our programs to make use of them.
+For instance, we have just discussed the String library built into the default java.lang package - it takes care of the detailed work of manipulating strings for us.
+There are many other useful library packages as well, both in the java.lang package and in other packages.
+Documentation for APIs and libraries are essential to understanding how to use these classes.

 .. note::